 The AltimeterOne is a rechargeable digital altimeter that reports the peak altitude of flight on an LCD display.
-Its tiny size and rugged construction have helped to propel its use beyond model rockets and planes to kites, balloons, falconry, and other sports and activities.
+Its tiny size and rugged construction have helped to propel its use beyond model rockets and planes to kites, quadcopters, falconry, and other sports and activities.

 Here are some of the more interesting ways in which the AltimeterOne has been used:

 The Jolly Logic AltimeterOne has been approved by the National Association of Rocketry for use in rocketry competitions.